Urination: Urination without facilities

 In many places, public urination is punishable by fines, though attitudes vary widely by country.
 In general, females are less likely to urinate in public than males.
 Women and girls, unlike men and boys, are restricted in where they can urinate conveniently and discreetly.

 The 5th-century BC historian Herodotus, writing on the culture of the ancient Persians and highlighting the differences with those of the Greeks, noted that to urinate in the presence of others was prohibited among Persians.

 There was a popular belief in the UK, that it was legal for a man to urinate in public so long as it occurred on the rear wheel of his vehicle and he had his right hand on the vehicle, but this is not true.
 Public urination still remains more accepted by males in the UK, although British cultural tradition itself seems to find such practices objectionable.

 In Islamic toilet etiquette, it is haram to urinate while facing the Qibla, or to turn one's back to it when urinating or relieving bowels, but modesty requirements for females make it impossible for girls to relieve themselves without facilities.
 When toilets are unavailable, females can relieve themselves in Laos, Russia and Mongolia in emergency, but it remains less accepted for females in India even when circumstances make this a highly desirable option.

-Women generally need to urinate more frequently than men, but as opposed to the common misconception, it is not due to having smaller bladders.
+Women generally need to urinate more frequently than men; this can be due to having a smaller functional bladder capacity.
 Resisting the urge to urinate because of lack of facilities can promote urinary tract infections which can lead to more serious infections and, in rare situations, can cause renal damage in women.
 Female urination devices are available to help women to urinate discreetly, as well to help them urinate while standing.

-Standing versus sitting or squatting

-Males

-In Western culture, the standing position is regarded by some as more comfortable and more masculine than the sitting or squatting option.
-However, in public restrooms without urinals and sometimes at home, men may be urged to use the sitting position as to diminish spattering of urine.

-A systematic review meta-analysis of the effect of voiding position on the quality of urination found that in elderly males with benign prostate hyperplasia, the sitting position was superior compared with the standing.
-Healthy males were not influenced by voiding position.

-A literature review found cultural differences in socially accepted voiding positions around the world and found differences in preferred position: in the Middle-East and Asia, the squatting position was more prevalent, while in the Western world the standing and sitting positions were more common.